 Instructions

-1. Whisk all the ingredients for the sauce until the sugar has dissolved, and set aside.
+1. Make the sauce.
+Whisk all the sauce ingredients together until the sugar has dissolved, and set aside.

 Notes

-To make the cooking process even faster, make the sauce ahead of time and keep it in the fridge for up to 1 month.
+Make ahead option: make the hiyashi chuka sauce ahead of time and keep it in the fridge in a glass jar with a lid for up to 1 month.

 Nutrition